 According to current government guidelines, all students are able to return to in-person teaching.
-For some students, integrating yourself back into an educational setting may feel like a daunting feat after so much time learning from home.
-We recently posted some general advice on how to approach the shift back into a ‘real’ learning environment and in this post, we hope to cover some useful tips on working on your mental health to attain a more positive mindset to returning to higher education.
+For some Higher Education Students, integrating yourself back into an educational setting may feel like a daunting feat after so much time learning from home.
+We recently posted some general advice on how to approach the shift back into a ‘real’ learning environment and in this post, we hope to cover some useful tips on working on your mental health to attain a more positive mindset to returning to Higher Education Students.

 Here are some helpful practices you can implement in your life to achieve better peace of mind and mental health.